top of page

 Where I live, it's been rainy and cold; the trees are bare, the skies are gray, and the chill of winter is just about settling in.
 The geese have flown away, and the fallen leaves are scuttering about the drenched sidewalks.
 And I've been thinking lately, about a lot of thingsabout the world and about my life, about stories and dreams, about grief and faith, about the past and the present and the future.
 I've been feeling bittersweet; I've been feeling nostalgic.

-Recently, I dug up some old poems I had written a couple years back.
+Recently, I dug up some old poems I had written.
 I found them when cleaning out my Docs, and after I read through them, I decided I would share them with you here.
 They're raw and mostly unedited, but I like them.
 They really match my mood.

 I wrote "Rain in the Night," "The Call of the Geese," "Wolves," and "Hurtful Looks and Hurtful Words" throughout 2022 and 2023.
 Most of them were written in the autumn.
 Some of them are unfinished, but I've decided to post them here, the way they are.
 "Wolves" is one that is particularly special to me because it's the first bifurcated poem I've ever written; you can read the left and right column independently, or both columns together, from left to right.
 I hope you enjoy!